Article by Bob Estrin

 Other things to look out for:

-Also, you still need to be careful on large out of country orders made by credit card.
-If the credit card is stolen and even if the order initially passes a credit check, you could still get a charge back and the money previous deposited will be deducted from your account.
-For large orders, I not only would need to talk the the person on the phone but may wait a week to see if anyone reported the credit card stolen before I ship out the order.
+Also, you still need to be careful on large out-of-country orders made by credit card.
+If the credit card is stolen and even if the order initially passes a credit check, you could still get a chargeback and the money previously deposited will be deducted from your account.
+For large orders, I not only would need to talk to the person on the phone but may wait a week to see if anyone reported the credit card stolen before I ship out the order.
 Large orders usually take a little time to prepare and send out anyway.

 -----